videojs/mux.js/README.md

 document.body.appendChild(document.createTextNode(muxjs.textifyMp4(parsed)));
 ```
 The MP4 inspector is used extensively as a debugging tool for the transmuxer.
 You can see it in action by cloning the project and opening [the debug page](https://github.com/videojs/mux.js/blob/master/debug/index.html) in your browser.

+## Building
+If you're using this project in a node-like environment, just
+require() whatever you need.
+If you'd like to package up a
+distribution to include separately, run `npm build`.
+See the
+package.json for other handy scripts if you're thinking about
+contributing.